Urfa: City of Edessa

+Urfa was founded as a city under the name Edessa by the Seleucid king Seleucus I Nicator in 302 or 303 BC.
+Seleucus named the city Edessa after the ancient capital of Macedonia.

 Ancient sources describe Seleucid Edessa as following the typical plan for Hellenistic military colonies: its streets were laid out in a grid pattern, with four main streets that intersected each other.
 There were four city gates, and the main citadel was outside the walls.
 Macedonian soldiers were settled in the new city, but they never formed a majority of its population.
 The city's culture remained predominantly Semitic (specifically Aramaic), and any Hellenization was minimal.

 Edessa was an important commercial center in the 3rd and 2nd centuries BC.
 Previously, the main east-west trade route across Upper Mesopotamia had gone through Harran, but the founding of Edessa caused that route to shift northwards.

-The Seleucids declined in the 2nd century BC, and Edessa became the capital of the Abgarid kingdom of Osrhoene in about 132 BC.
-Originally from Nisibis, the Abgarids appear to have been an Arabized dynasty and may have ruled their kingdom "much as Arab shaikhs, through a council of tribal elders".
+In 132 BC, following the decline of the Seleucids, Edessa became the capital of the kingdom of Osrhoene, which was ruled by the Abgarids, an Arabized tribal dynasty with origins in Nisibis.
 The Abgarids were generally allied with the Parthian Empire and were under Parthian cultural influence as well.

-In the early second century AD, however, the Abgarids came under Roman influence.
-Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptously" at his court, but later rebelled.
+In the early second century AD, Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptously" at his court, but later rebelled.
 In retaliation, the Romans captured and destroyed Edessa, and Abgar VII was killed.
 The Romans installed a Parthian prince, Parthamaspates, on the Edessan throne as a puppet ruler in 117, but the Abgarids were later restored to power.
 Similarly, the Parthians captured Edessa in 163 and installed Wa'el bar Sharu as a puppet king.
 The deposed Ma'nu VIII went to the Romans, who took Edessa in 165 and restored Ma'nu to power.
 In 166, Osrhoene became a Roman client kingdom.